gavinlyonsrepo/cylon/Readme.md

 Readme.md is displayed to screen by a menu option on cylon info page A manpage is also installed together with menu entry and Icon.

-You can create an optional config file for custom system backup called
+Config file: You can create an optional config file for custom system backup called
 NAME: cylonCfg.conf, PATH: $HOME/.config/cylon/cylonCfg.conf
 "DestinationX" is the path for backups
-"gdrivedestX" is remote google drive  directory ID(see gdrive readme) and "gdriveSourceX" is the local directory source.
+"gdrivedestX" is remote google drive directory file ID (see gdrive readme for setup and how to get file id numbers) and "gdriveSourceX" is the local directory source.
 "myccfile" is a setting for ccrypt utility, a path to a default file.
 If config file missing the System uses hard-coded defaults.